APSSJL/sc2infoapp/README.md

     - [x] Teams
     - [x] Match
 - [ ] User can view tournament detailed screen
+    - [x] User can create new tournaments
-    - [ ] User can create and edit new tournaments
+    - [ ] User can edit user tournaments
 - [x] User can search and filter posts, players, teams and tournaments
     - [x] by keywords
     - [x] by categories